fijoyapp/fijoy/README.md

 ### Server

-2 different code generation tools are being used on the server side:

-- [Jet](https://github.com/go-jet/jet): Used to generate DB related stuff for a type-safe query building experience.
+We are using [Jet](https://github.com/go-jet/jet) to generate DB related stuff for a type-safe query building experience.

 ```bash
 just jet